sombersomni/encage/README.md

 worker.setSSN('superman', 222222222)
 console.log(worker.getSSN('superman')) //Prints out 222222222
 ```
-How is the private accessible?
+How is the private even accessible?
 Any function placed in your Base Class is given global access to all your variables through the this keyword. **_DO NOT RETURN THIS OR YOU WILL EXPOSE YOUR INSTANCE AND ALL ITS PRIVATE VALUES__**.

 ### Working with Promises
-This is a basic example, but you may wanna take basic steps to secure your code.
+This is a basic example, but you may want to take basic steps to secure your code.
 You should use the **_init_** property and add a function that can securely set up the private variable when the instance intializes.
 ```js
 const Employee = {
     public: {